giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

 This policy rejects Pods which use a `HostPath` type volume.

-**Note: The Restricted PSS policy `restrict-volume-types` imposes additional restrictions on volume types.**
+__Note__: The Restricted PSS policy `restrict-volume-types` imposes additional restrictions on volume types.

 #### Examples